An insider’s guide to Wrexham

 Search for accommodation in Wrexham

 Visitors flock to our successful annual events such as Wales’ Comic Con at Glyndwr University (April 2018) now in its tenth year, drawing crowds of cosplay fanatics to meet their favourite TV stars and pop culture heroes.
 And, Focus Wales, an International New Music Festival (May 2018), boasting 200 bands over 20 stages in three days.
-Opening soon is a £4.5 million development, Tŷ Pawb (Everybody’s House), which promises “Markets, Arts and Community” in the form of indie cinema, exhibitions and performance spaces, with a food hall and artisan crafts (opens April 2018).
+Opened in 2018, Tŷ Pawb (Everybody’s House), provides “Markets, Arts and Community” in the form of indie cinema, exhibitions and performance spaces, with a food hall and artisan crafts.

 Eat and drink